 At Black Hills Sleep and TMJ, we are dedicated to helping patients navigate the complexities of sleep apnea, providing comprehensive, expert care informed by the latest research and innovations.
 If you or a loved one suspects that genetic factors may be contributing to sleep apnea or related issues, don't hesitate to reach out to our team for professional guidance, support, and, most importantly, the sleep apnea relief plan you need to take charge of your sleep health.

-Discover effective solutions for sleep apnea without CPAP devices.
-Learn how oral appliances from Black Hills Sleep and TMJ offer peaceful nights.
+Discover alternatives to CPAP for sleep apnea.
+Learn how oral appliances from Dr. Criss at Black Hills Sleep and TMJ offer comfort and convenience.